HIGH-RISE EXTERIOR CLEANING SOLUTIONS

 - Roof Cleaning & Gutters Debris Removal

-- Garbage Shoot Cleaning & Dumpster Pad Washing
+- Garbage Chute Cleaning & Dumpster Pad Washing

 Providing install, inspections and certification of building exterior fall protection systems.
 These components need to be installed by following OSHA fall protection guidelines found in the CFR’s.

 - Installation of davits and anchors

 - 10 year load test on anchors and davits

 Call us today for an onsite assessment and evaluation (480) 557-6219

 WHAT TO KNOW IF YOU'RE GOING TO CLEAN HIGH RISE WINDOWS

 High rise buildings require a lot of care to look so professional and clean.
 Many man hours of skilled labor go into maintaining clean windows and a clean welcoming facility.